Python-SIP/sip/doc/pyproject_toml.rst

 **build-dir**
     The value is the name of a directory in which all generated files will be created.
 The directory will not be removed after the build has been completed.
 The default depends on which build tool is being used.
-This is also a user option.
+There is also a corresponding command line option.

 **build-tag**
     The value is the build tag to be used in the name of a wheel.
-This is also a user option.
+There is also a corresponding command line option.

 **builder-factory**
     The value is a callable that will return an object that is a sub-class